tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 Do not ever do this during start() of a Bundle activator!
 That would cause a never ending dead-lock!

-To access the managed config do:
+To access this variant of managed config do:

 	MyConfig.managed.get().simpleValue.toString()/toInt()/toDouble()/...

 ## API Usages

 ### The configuration service usage